CityofToronto/bdit_data-sources/volumes/miovision/getting_started.md

 Here is a diagram that shows the all vehicle movements from the eastern leg of an intersection:
 <img src = "img/mio_mvt.png" alt= "Legs and Vehicle Movements from the East Leg" width = "500" height = "500" title = "Legs and Vehicle Movements from the East Leg">

 You may have noticed that there are two entries for bicycles in the `classifications` table - one for turning movement counts (aka `classification_uid = 2`) and one for bicycle entrances and exits (aka `classification_uid = 10`).
 There are also entries in the `movements` table that represent bicycle entries and exits.
-Th

 ### Pedestrian Movement